elly99-AI/MarCognity-AI/README.md

 ### Epistemic Boundary

-MarCognity-AI introduces the concept of an **Epistemic Boundary**:
-an irreducible region of uncertainty observed across all domains in the cross‑domain benchmark.
+Conceptual analysis of the irreducible uncertainty observed in the benchmark.

-This section presents the empirical evidence (8–15% persistent failure rate)
-and the theoretical implications for the structural limits of autoregressive language models.

-➡️ See: `benchmark/Epistemic_Boundary.md`
+➡️ `benchmark/Epistemic_Boundary.md`

 ---